MrWinstead/CodePortfolio/README.md

 needed to implement recoverable virtual memory (rvm) to make a memory region transaction-based and persistent across application crashes.
 This is my most complex C project at around 1000 lines to date with much work in data marshalling and self-created file formats.
+All my my work may be found in rvm.c.

   As a security note, this rvm library is susceptible to a file format attack in which the attacker canges some of the offsets in the backing file for an